16 Clever Space Saving Ideas for Your Garage

 Keep Ladders Out of the Way

 Hang ladders from the ceiling so they don’t hog prime storage space.
 The rollers on this carriage let you easily slide in one end of the ladder, then the other.
 The materials are all inexpensive.
 Fasten the corner braces to ceiling joists with two-inch lag screws.
 Secure the ladder with an elastic cord so it can’t roll out and fall.

 Enlarge Your Garage

 Whether you need more storage space or more work space, the ultimate solution for a too-small garage is an addition.
 In many cases you can knock out a section of garage wall.
 Install a header to support the weight of the roof and build a large “bump-out.”
 It’s easier than you might think to build a 5 ft. x 12 ft. bump-out without adding a full concrete foundation.

 For smaller items and tools, cabinets can be custom-made.
 This cabinet is the perfect solution for small painting supplies, glue and more.
 The compact design is close to the wall and sturdy.

 Store Bikes Up High

-It can be difficult to store bikes both out of the way and yet readily available.
+It can be difficult to store bikes out of the way while keeping them readily available.
 This collection of options for bike storage will help.
-From this simple hook to more elaborate double-bike racks, make organizing your garage with one of these solutions.
+From this simple hook to more elaborate double-bike racks, cleverly organize your garage with one of these solutions.